HEALTH & SAFETY

 COVID-19 is an evolving virus that requires us to continually review our protocols and ensure they are consistent with the latest public health, governmental, and medical guidance.
 Our Health Center Team, led by Dr. Areej Hassan and Director of Nursing Peg Reardon, will periodically update this section with news about COVID-19 and Milton Academy and any changed protocols.
 Periodically, we will update this section with news about COVID-19 and Milton Academy.

-Students who have recently traveled internationally or domestically to areas designated by the Commonwealth of Massachusetts and/or the Centers for Disease Control and Prevention (CDC) as having a high prevalence of COVID-19 positive cases, will need to self-quarantine for 14 days or test negative for COVID-19 within 72 hours of arriving in Massachusetts.
+All students need to comply with travel guidance provided by the Commonwealth of Massachusetts.
+Students who have recently traveled internationally or domestically to areas designated by the Commonwealth of Massachusetts and/or the Centers for Disease Control and Prevention (CDC) as having a high prevalence of COVID-19 positive cases, will need to self-quarantine for 14 days or test negative for COVID-19 via PCR testing no earlier than 72 hours of arriving in Massachusetts.

-Physical/social distancing will be required.
-Each division will implement age-appropriate modifications in accordance with state guidance, including the following:
+Physical/social distancing is required.
+Each division has implemented age-appropriate modifications in accordance with state guidance, including the following:

-- Masks will be required.
-Milton will provide fabric masks for students, but students are welcome to bring their own masks from home.
+- Masks are required.
+Milton has provided fabric masks for students, but students are welcome to bring their own masks from home.

-- Physical distancing will be required—students will maintain at least six feet between one another in classroom settings.
+- Physical distancing is required.
+Students will maintain at least six feet between one another in classroom settings and during group activities.

-- Students will be grouped to provide a dynamic learning environment while limiting potential exposure
+- Students are grouped to provide a dynamic learning environment while limiting potential exposure

-- New classroom layouts, furniture, and technology will facilitate physical separation and support remote learning
+- Classroom layouts, furniture, and technology is facilitating physical separation and support remote learning

-- Large assemblies and events will be conducted remotely
+- Large assemblies and events are conducted remotely

-- Buses will introduce new protocols, including seat spacing, to meet all distancing requirements
+- Buses have protocols, including seat spacing, to meet all distancing requirements

-Students will receive frequent reminders to wash and sanitize their hands.
-Additional hand-sanitizing stations are being placed throughout campus, and students will be provided additional time to properly wash their hands during the school day.
+Students receive frequent reminders to wash and sanitize their hands.
+Additional hand-sanitizing stations have been placed throughout campus, and students are being provided additional time to properly wash their hands during the school day.

 Students or employees exhibiting symptoms will be required to obtain a test from their own medical provider.
 Students will not attend classes and adults will not come to work (or engage with students in person) if they are experiencing symptoms or have been in close contact with anyone who has tested positive for COVID-19.
 Contact tracing will be performed when any potential exposures occur.

-Milton Academy will provide onboard testing to screen members of the community prior to reopening the campus to students.
-All students, faculty, and staff who are on campus will be required to follow the school’s COVID-19 testing protocol, including testing prior to the start of school followed by regular screening as recommended by public health, government, and medical experts.
+Milton Academy provides onboard testing to screen members of the community prior to reopening the campus to students, including after school breaks of a week or more.
+All students, faculty, and staff who are on campus are required to follow the school’s COVID-19 testing protocol, including regular surveillance testing as recommended by public health, government, and medical experts.
 Milton Academy has partnered with the Broad Institute to administer RT-PCR tests using a nasal swab.

-All on-campus students will be tested weekly for the first four weeks of school and regularly thereafter.
-We will monitor the data from Massachusetts and alter our testing protocol in response to the prevalence of the illness in the Commonwealth and in conjunction with recommendations from public health, government, and medical experts.
+All on-campus students are tested regularly throughout the year.
+We will monitor the data from Massachusetts and alter our testing protocol in response to the prevalence of the illness in the Commonwealth and in conjunction with recommendations from public health, government, and medical experts

 POSITIVE CASE PROTOCOL